MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 Most Azure CLI commands act within a subscription.
 For optimum security, Azure CLI commands no longer default the subscription ID to your current, active subscription.
 You must now specify the subscription to work in by using the `--subscription` or `--scope` parameter in your command.

 To see the subscription you're currently using or to get a list of available subscriptions, run the [az account show](/cli/azure/account#az-account-show) or [az account list](/cli/azure/account#az-account-list) command.
-Go to [Learn to use Bash with the Azure CLI](azure-cli-learn-bash.md#querying-and-formatting-single-values-and-nested-values) to see more examples of `az account show`.
+Go to [Learn to use Bash with the Azure CLI](azure-cli-learn-bash.md#querying-and-formatting-single-values-and-nested-values) to see more examples of ways to use `az account show`.

 ```azurecli-interactive
 # get the current default subscription using show